Western Springs, New Zealand: Water spring use

 The main source of the water that feeds the lake at Western Springs is rain falling on the slopes of the volcanoes Te Tātua a Riukiuta, Ōwairaka / Mount Albert and Maungawhau / Mount Eden.
 The water runs underground for several miles through the lava flows, and emerges from the ground at a constant rate that is well filtered by the miles of scoria rocks.
 As Auckland grew over the mid-1800s, city officials found that well water was no longer sufficient at supplying the burgeoning population.
 In the 1860s, a pipe from the Auckland Domain Springs was constructed, but a more permanent solution was required to service the growing demand.
+The closest alternative was Western Springs, currently owned by Motion.

-In 1874, the council tasked Australian civil engineer Edward Orpen Moriarty with the task of supplying Auckland with water from Western Springs.
-The city bought William Motion's mill and 120 acres (486,000 m^{2}) of land, including the spring.
+Negotiations to buy the land from him initially failed in 1873, but in 1874, the council tasked Australian civil engineer Edward Orpen Moriarty with the task of working out how to supply Auckland with water from Western Springs.
+In 1875, the city bought William Motion's mill and 120 acres (486,000 m^{2}) of land, including the spring, at a lower price than initially offered in 1873.
+A contract signing ceremony was held, followed by an over 150-person luncheon at Motion's mill with "plenty of wine and viands".
+During this sale, a parcel of land was given by the council as an "endowment for the support and maintenance of Lunatic and other Asylums", land that Western Springs College now sits on.

 In 1875, the swampy ground was made into a 15-acre (6ha) artificial lake 6 feet in depth and capable of holding 22 million gallons of water.
 Over the course of its construction, workers removed 20,000 cartloads of spoil from the site, and used 7,850 cubic yards of earth to construct the embankment which was 40 feet wide at the base and 9 feet wide at the crest.
 They also excavated the 25 feet deep Engine Pond and dug a 60 feet long tunnel between the lake and the Engine House.